 Also check out nearby Wauna Viewpoint Trail (#402 / 1 mi.), Buck Point Trail (#439 / 1 mi.).

-Overall, Gorge Trail is the 17th most popular walking & backpacking of all 21 hiking in Oregon.
+Overall, Gorge Trail is the 17th most popular hiking trail of all 21 hikes in Oregon.